teocci/GlassfishServer/README.md

 ## 6. Security configuration before first startup

   Even now we should not really use Glassfish in production.
 We will now begin the configuration of Glassfish itself.
-You should always run these steps, for example changing the default passwords, enabling https, changing the default ssl certificate to be used for https etc. We will also put our attention on Glassfish obfuscation.
+You should always run these steps, for example changing the default passwords, enabling `https`, changing the default ssl certificate to be used for `https` etc. We will also put our attention on Glassfish obfuscation.

-  Our first step is to change the master password.
-Glassfish uses it to protect the domain-encrypted files from unauthorized access, i.e. the certificate store which contains the certificates for https communication.
-When Glassfish is starting up it tries to read such "secured" files - for exactly this purpose Glassfish needs to be provided with the master password either in an intertactive way or in a non-interactive way.
+  * Our first step is to change the master password.
+Glassfish uses it to protect the domain-encrypted files from unauthorized access, i.e. the certificate store which contains the certificates for `https` communication.
+When Glassfish is starting up it tries to read such "secured" files - for exactly this purpose Glassfish needs to be provided with the master password either in an interactive way or in a non-interactive way.
 I will choose the non-interactive way because we want our Glassfish to start up on Ubuntu reboot as a deamon (in the Windows world this would be called a service).
-This is necessary so that the start-domain command can start the server without having to prompt the user.
-To accomplish this we need to set the savemasterpassword option to true.
+This is necessary so that the `start-domain` command can start the server without having to prompt the user.
+To accomplish this we need to set the `savemasterpassword` option to true.
 This option indicates whether the master password should be written to the file system.
-The file is called master-password and can be found at /home/glassfish/glassfish/domains/domain1/master-password.
-To change the master password you have to ensure that Glassfish is not running - only then you can call the command change-master-password which will interactivly ask you for the new password.
+The file is called master-password and can be found at `/home/glassfish/glassfish/domains/domain1/master-password`.
+To change the master password you have to ensure that Glassfish is not running - only then you can call the command `change-master-password` which will interactively ask you for the new password.
+Here are the commands:

-  Bash commands:

   ```
   #switch user to glassfish (stay with this user for complete Step 6!)